Overview

 The program’s core objective is to foster the examination, open discussion, and lively debate of gender issues among faculty and students from all fields of study, enriching the undergraduate curriculum and the university’s academic mission through greater communication across disciplines and colleges.
 Its aim is to broaden, deepen, and transform the learning community at UM and beyond.

-• Students will demonstrate understanding of gender and / or sexuality as categories of analysis and as components of human experience and investigate and challenge normative models and viewpoints.
+• Students will demonstrate a critical understanding of gender and/or sexuality as categories of analysis and as fundamental components of human experience, and they will engage with, question, and challenge normative models, assumptions, and viewpoints.